How This Cult Swimsuit Looks On 3 Different Bodies

-Yes, we know there's a brand-new Baywatch premiering next week.
+Yes, we know there's a brand-new Baywatch premiering literally in one week.
 But Ashley Graham, Teyana Taylor, and Niki Taylor got us excited for a whole new franchise with their latest, red one-piece-clad campaign.

 You can catch the trio playing lifeguards in Swimsuit for All's summer ad spot.
 (Alas, there isn't any silver-screen counterpart to the images...yet.)
 The inclusive swimwear line took cues from the upcoming reboot by dressing all three women in riffs on the iconic one-piece, which is now available for purchase on the brand's website.
 The concept behind the campaign was to "reinvent what it means to be a beach babe," per a release, by styling three well-known faces with different body types and distinct senses of style in the same suit.